dahas/AngularElectronApp/README.md

 }

 ```
+The `createWindow` function mainly defines the appereance of your app.

-Next we configure Angular to deploy the app into the dist folder of Electron.
+Next you must configure Angular to deploy your app into the dist folder of your Electron project.

 ## 7. Prepare Angular